 And finally, in some instances, government co-contributions are available to low to middle income earners who make their own after-tax contributions to their super.
 Again, talk to your financial adviser about the eligibility criteria.
 They’re just a few suggestions on how you can boost your super as this, in many cases, will be your primary investment to support your retirement.

-Another strategy that we can use to close the gap is Transition to Retirement – or TTR.
-Once you have reached your preservation age, a transition to retirement strategy allows you to start drawing regular income from your superannuation.
+Another strategy that we can use to close the gap is Transition to Retirement.
+Once you have reached your preservation age, (60 years old it you were born after June 1964) a transition to retirement strategy allows you to start drawing regular income from your superannuation.
 This income is concessionally taxed and can be used to either maintain your current level of income but work reduced hours, or to increase the amount you are salary sacrificing to super without reducing your income.

 Our final point in looking at closing the gap is to review your investment strategy.
 Are your investments geared towards capital growth or creating cash flow?
 Or what mix do you have?
 As you approach retirement those assets that have capital growth but are not earning a great income may need to be liquidated so the funds can be invested in another type of investment that will generate an income.

-So, during this video we have looked at the process of identifying what you want your retirement to look like and establishing how much you may need to support your chosen lifestyle.
+During this video we have looked at the process of identifying what you want your retirement to look like and establishing how much you may need to support your chosen lifestyle.
 The next step is to then look at where you are now and what sort of a gap you may need to work toward closing.
 And finally, we looked at some simple measures to help close that gap.
-All aimed at having the retirement that we want.
+All of them aimed at having the retirement that we want.

 Thank you for watching our video on Planning your finances for retirement.
 I trust you found the information helpful and I encourage you to check out the other resources on the Davidson Institute website to help build your financial confidence.
 Bye for now.